-To do this activity, you will need assistance from your Clinical Application Coordinator (CAC) or site manager.
+To do this activity, you will need assistance from your Clinical Informatics or clinic site team.

-A clinic’s or hospital’s patient Electronic Health Record system can alert a provider to counsel the parent or guardian on child passenger restraints when a child is brought in for a health care visit.
-This alert is available through a downloadable file that works with a clinic’s or hospital’s RPMS Electronic Health Record system.
+A clinic’s or hospital’s patient Electronic Health Record (EHR) system can alert a provider to counsel the parent or guardian on child passenger restraints when a child is brought in for a well child or health care visit.
+This alert is available through a downloadable file that works with a clinic’s or hospital’s RPMS Electronic Health Record (EHR) system.
 Use of the alerts can open up another important avenue for child passenger safety education that can have a big impact in your community.

 The alert reminds providers once of year of applicable child safety seat guidelines for a child’s age and size.
 For children up to age 2-years-old, the alert reminds health care staff to stress the need to stay in a rear-facing car seat.
 The reminder is also active for children ages 2-13-years-old.
 It reminds patients and caregivers of car seat guidelines related to the child’s size.
 Finally, the alert will note if caregivers own an appropriate car seat, so information on distribution programs can be shared when useful.
 If the child is taller than 4’9″ and under 13-years-old, the provider can verify that the child is still restrained in an adult seat belt in the back seat of the vehicle.

-- The reminder is resolved by documenting one of the Car Seat Education codes that are available in the dialog or in the education component of EHR.
+- The reminder is resolved by documenting one of the car seat education codes that are available in the dialog or in the education component of the EHR

-- The dialog also offers the ability to order an internal EHR consult to certified car seat technicians in the clinic’s organization.
-The consult can be set up locally.
-Ideally, the car seat technicians are also completing the consult process when car seats are distributed.
+- The dialog also offers the ability to order an internal EHR consult or referral to certified car seat technicians in the clinic’s organization; the consult can be set up locally and ideally, the car seat technicians are also completing the consult process when car seats are distributed to families

-Using these tools, data is captured in RPMS and reports can be run to show:
+Using these tools – data is recorded in RPMS and reports can be run to show:

-- How many of those consults are complete.
+- How many of those consults are completed

-Indian Health Services (IHS) and other health programs have specific billing codes for this type of service.
-“Health Education” is the category they use for these types of prevention and education services.
+Indian Health Services (IHS) and other health programs have specific billing codes for this type of service; “Health Education” is the category used for these types of prevention and education services.